EnsoVanPoucke/dotfiles/README.md

 # dotfiles

-Personal **Linux** configuration files (dotfiles).
+These are my personal **Linux** dotfiles — a collection of configuration files.

-You are free to use as reference or starting point for your own setup.
-Some adjustments may be necessary depending on your system.
+You’re welcome to use them as a reference or starting point for your own setup.
+Some tweaks may be necessary depending on your system.

 ## Contents